Picture your dream commercial asset…

 With the help of your local county clerk, recorder, or assessor (the language and source can vary from county to county), you can either search for properties that have been recently sold, or you can search for a property you’re already aware of that sold to look up the price that the previous owner fetched.

 While this method can be useful, it is useful in much smaller quantities, and will likely only generate a comp or two—unless you spend exorbitant amounts of time searching.

 Hiring an Agent

 One way to find real estate comps but save time is to hire an agent to do the searching for you.

 In this scenario, you can let them decide how the comparables are found (they may even use Reonomy to do so), and spend your time on different tasks.

-Where ever you might be in the US, and regardless of whether you’re an appraiser, buyer, or seller, Reonomy comps offer the quickest path from start to the finish line, while offering near-complete customization along the way.
+Wherever you might be in the US, and regardless of whether you’re an appraiser, buyer, or seller, Reonomy’s property intelligence and comp-generating capabilities offer the quickest path from start to the finish line, while offering near-complete customization along the way.